The Best of Barcelona in 2 Days: Your Self-Guided Walking Tour

 • Tickets are €10.

-Magic fountain in Barcelona
+Magic fountain in Barcelona, 2 days

 The National Museum (that is behind the Magic Fountain) reminded me of the Capitol building in Washinton DC